 If it is necessary to close Holy Family School because of weather or for any other reason, you will receive a message from PowerSchool.
-It will also be announced on radio stations WCRZ 108 FM as well as on WJRT-TV 12, WNEM-TV 5, and WEYI TV 25.
+It will also be announced on WJRT-TV 12, WNEM-TV 5, and WEYI TV 25.
 When the Grand Blanc Schools are closed because of weather conditions, Holy Family School is also closed.